ryqndev/learn-ryqn-dev/src/content/creating-your-first-react-project/README.md

 Now that we have our entire setup ready, we can finally start getting into learning React!
 I would first recommend learning a lil' about [vanilla web development in plain HTML/CSS/JS](./intro-to-web-dev) so you that when you start getting into React, you can see the benefits and understand why devs in the industry use React.

-### Hack at UCI

-The next section content (actually coding React) will be released on the workshop day.